rotki/rotki/docs/api.rst

    :resjson list[object] stability_pool_gains: Breakdown by asset of the gains claimed by depositing in the stability pool.

    :statuscode 200: Liquity staking stats successfully queried.
+   :statuscode 400: Requested module is not allowed to query statistics.
    :statuscode 409: User is not logged in or Liquity module is not activated.
    :statuscode 500: Internal rotki error.